 While there will be plenty of quick wins, the greatest savings may come from high-impact categories of spend that will take longer to impact profitability.
 The key to effective delivery of procurement change is to identify, deliver and then track savings.
 Many of these historic challenges can now be quickly addressed through the use of advanced and effective systems to record and track savings on the back of procurement initiatives.

-If CFOs in private equity-backed businesses have access to technology capable of monitoring the progress of savings programs, the strategic value that procurement can add becomes immediately apparent.
+If CFOs in private equity-backed businesses have access to technology capable of monitoring the progress of savings programmes, the strategic value that procurement can add becomes immediately apparent.